hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

   - The [mappool compliance](https://tcomm.hivie.tn/mappool-compliance) tool **should** be used to ensure tournament mappools are compliant.
 - All registrants **must** be screened by the [account support team](/wiki/People/Account_support_team) before play commences.[^play-commence] See [screening](#screening) for more details.
 - If a user satisfies the sign-up criteria (if any) and is not [filtered](#registrant-filtering-and-seeding) out through other means, the tournament **must not** prevent those who pass the screening from participating without both ample evidence presented publicly against them and the approval of the account support team.
   - This includes preventing users who are perceived to be "sandbagging" from play.
-Should an organiser have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the [Tournament Committee](/wiki/People/Tournament_Committee) for a case-by-case review using the [tournament reports form](https://tcomm.hivie.tn/reports/create).
+Should an organiser have valid concerns about the presence of such players affecting the competitive integrity of their tournament, they may raise the issue to the committee for a case-by-case review (see [contact](#contact)).
   - Disqualifying a user due to breach of tournament rules is allowed without prior approval.
 However, hosts **must** document such cases and retain evidence in the event the legitimacy of the disqualification is challenged.
 - A dedicated referee **must** be present during every match, or be available to be summoned with minimal delay (less than five minutes) **if** permission for [automated software](#automated-refereeing) has been granted and is being used for assistance.
 Players **must not** "self-ref".
 - Every match within the same bracket or Qualifier stage **must** be held in a consistent format.
 For example, in a tournament which uses a Qualifier stage and a double-elimination bracket stage, bracket matches should all be played either synchronously or asynchronously, but not both.